lion-hearth/lion-hearth/README.md

 -  I’m currently working on improve my skills to be able to help people in the future ...

-- 👨‍💻 I am currently studying at Rocketseat
+- 👨‍💻 I am currently studying at Udemy

+- I typically refer to myself as an Autodidact 🤔

 - 🙍‍♂️ Pronouns: He